iheartradio/play-swagger/README.md

 ============================
 ## Day-to-day usage

+For installation/get-started see the next section.

 #### A simple example

 In a `cards.routes` which is referenced in `routes` as
 ```
 ->  /api/cards    cards.Routes
 ```
-You write the following swagger spec in comment.
-This example is in yml, you can write json if you prefer
+You can write the following swagger spec in comment (This example is in yml, but json is also supported).
+The comment has to start and end with `###`
+If you don't write any comment here the endpoint is still going to be picked up by play-swagger, the parameters will be included but there will not be any response format.
+This allows newly added endpoints to be automatically included in swagger with some basic information.
 ```
  ###
  #  summary: create a card